aneelang/blog/_posts/2020-06-24-WhatsApp Desktop App.md

    </div>
 </dl>

-<div class = "message"> The one feature!
-It would changing WhatsApp from a communication medium to a social media application with scrolling and etc. I like the way the app is and would love to see the changes mentioned. </div>
+<div class = "message"> The one feature I don't want!
+It would be changing WhatsApp from a communication medium to a social media application with scrolling and etc. I like the way the app is and would love to see the changes mentioned above. </div>

 > Also, I'm looking forward for the payment feature which hopefully rolls out in Canada.